brooksbenson/eloquent-js/chapter00/intro-notes.md

 ## Programming Language

-A programming language is a language used to instruct computers, and differs from that of a graphical interface, which is also used to instruct computers but is much more limited.
+A programming language is a syntax used to instruct computers, and differs from that of a graphical interface, which is also used to instruct computers but is much more limited.

-### JavaScript
+## JavaScript

-JavaScript is a programming language that can be used in the web browser as well as in environments such as Node.js. was introduced in 1995 as a way to add programs to the Netscape Navigator browser.
+JavaScript is a programming language that can be used in the web browser as well as in environments such as Node.js.
+It was introduced in 1995 as a way to add programs to the Netscape Navigator browser.

-### ECMAScript Standard
+## ECMAScript Standard

 A standard that states how JavaScript should work.